The Personal Website of Mark W. Dawson

 - James Madison

-wretched situation.
-No theoretical checks-no form of government
+situation.
+No theoretical checks-no form of government can render us

-can render us secure.
-To suppose that any form of government will
+secure.
+To suppose that any form of government will secure liberty

-secure liberty or happiness without any virtue in the people, is a
+or happiness without any virtue in the people, is a chimerical idea,

-chimerical idea, if there be sufficient virtue and intelligence in
+if there be sufficient virtue and intelligence in the community, it

 - James Madison

-made by men of their own choice if the laws be so voluminous that
+men of their own choice if the laws be so voluminous that they

-they cannot be read, or so incoherent that they cannot be
+cannot be read, or so incoherent that they cannot be understood.”

 - James Madison